 - Secure loose electrical cords and put away any items that are lying around.

-- Do not use recalled products – discard or take back to the store.
+- Do not use recalled products – discard or take them back to the store.

 - Keep chairs and other furniture away from windows.